veeso/ATtila/README.md

 ## About ATtila 📢

 ATtila is both a **Python3 🐍 module and a CLI utility**.
-The module's purpose is to ease the communication with an RF module which uses AT commands.
-It is both possible to send single AT commands indicating what response is expected and AT scritps which indicate all the commands to send, the expected response for each command, what information to store for each command and define an alternative behaviour in case of unexpected responses.
+The module's purpose is to ease the communication with devices through serial port, automating the scripts execution workflow; in particular ATtila is designed for RF modules which use AT commands.

+It is both possible to send single AT commands indicating what is the expected response, what information to store for each command and define an alternative behaviour in case of an unexpected responses.
 These are the main functionalities that ATtila provides:

-- Façade to communicate with the serial device
+- Façade to communicate with the serial devices
-- Sending AT commands and define the expected response for it using regex
+- Sending AT commands and define the expected response for it
 - Collect values from response and store them in the session storage
-- Define a command to execute in case the command fails
+- Define a command to execute in case the previously executed command fails
-- Sending individual AT command to RF module/modem through serial port and get the response for them
+- Sending individual AT command to RF module/modem through serial port and get the response

-ATtila comes, as said before, with a binary (which can be used instead of the classic "chat" binary) or for anything you want.
+ATtila comes, as said before, with a binary (which can be used instead of the classic `chat` binary) to pair with `pppd`, or for anything you want.
 You can run ATtila binary with

 ```sh